kofrasa/mingo/README.md

 An update operation can be performed using the `update` function from the `mingo/updater` module.
 Unlike other operations in the library, this only works on a single object.
 The query and aggregation operators are powerful enough to use for transforming arrays of documents and should be preferred when dealing with multiple objects.
 `update` returns an array of all paths that were updated.
 It also supports [arrayFilters](https://www.mongodb.com/docs/manual/release-notes/3.6/#std-label-3.6-arrayFilters) for applicable operators.
-To detect whether a change occured you can check the length of the returned array.
+To detect whether a change occurred you can check the length of the returned array.

 All operators as of MongoDB 5.0 are supported except the positional array operator `$`.